 Keep that in mind because that’s crucial to understand the power dynamics of shame attacks.

-The moral police only exists thanks to its opponent and only draws power because of its opponent.
+The moral police only exist thanks to its opponent and only draw power because of its opponent.

 Basically, their power is correlated to how bad they can make you out to be.
 The bigger the villain you are, the bigger they win.

-On the other hand, the more virtuous you can make yourself out to be, the less power they have.
+On the other hand, the more virtuous you can make yourself out to be, the less power you have.

 It would have been crazy in that situation for Julien to say that some women enjoy aggression for example.
 Albeit that’s not fully untrue, it simply wasn’t the place to bring up such a topic.

-Julien could have done the same by going deeper on the wedding stories he mentioned and then adding something like:
+Julien could have done the same by going deeper into the wedding stories he mentioned and then adding something like: